Industrial Drafting Program (5725) A.C.S.

 - Financial assistance may be available for students who qualify

 The Industrial Drafting program at Herzing focuses heavily on AutoCAD training.
-Courses include a wide range of hands-on projects so students can get comfortable using AutoCAD to produce all the required technical drawings, including:
+Courses are project-based so students can get comfortable using AutoCAD to produce all the required technical drawings, including:

 - Exterior views